pivotal-cf/docs-cloudbees-cjoc/Jenkins.html.md

 If you install several instances, these will be accessible via `http://jenkins-oc-[index].your-cf-installation.com`, where `index` is a numerical value which has as many sequentials values as the number of instances generated.

-i.e. if you install 3 jenkins operations center masters, then the 3 instances can be accessed via:
+For example, if you install three Jenkins Operations Center masters, then the three instances can be accessed via:

  1. `http://jenkins-oc-0.your-cf-installation.com`
  1. `http://jenkins-oc-1.your-cf-installation.com`